 CAFE 180 started when two friends met for lunch at SAME Cafe in Denver.
 Julie Mihevc and Catherine Clements had planned to talk about creating transitional housing in Englewood.
 But they became enthralled with the SAME Cafe concept: Anyone can eat, regardless of their ability to pay.
 Those who are unable to pay simply exchange their time and energy for a nutritious meal.
 Already aware of the needs of the South Broadway community in Englewood, the pair knew bringing great food would provide the “hand up” this neighborhood needed.
+Since we started, we’ve served more than 50,000 meals in this dignified exchange and more than 100,000 meals total!

 In 2010, CAFE 180 opened its doors and began serving customers.